 ARPQ can confirm that this is a practice currently adopted by some park owners.
-Though they do not call them exit fees, some park owners are still imposing charges which operate as exit fees.
 We have reported instance of it to the regulatory services unit.
 It is in our view totally against the intentions of the current Act.
 Any uncertainties about those intentions should be eliminated.